 How should the legacy be paid?

-You can send a cheque made payable to 'The Friends of Hammersmith Hospital' and post to this address –
+You can send a cheque made payable to 'The Friends of Hammersmith Hospital'.
+Please send the cheque to this address –

 The Friends of Hammersmith Hospital